Using PowerCLI to list Linux VMs and Datacenter Locations

 Technology keeps moving but this post has not.

 What you're about to read hasn't been updated in more than a year.
 The information may be out of date.
-Drop a comment below if you find something that needs updating.
+Let me know if you see anything that needs fixing.

 I recently needed to export a list of all the Linux VMs in a rather large vSphere environment spanning multiple vCenters (and the entire globe), and I wanted to include information about which virtual datacenter each VM lived in to make it easier to map VMs to their physical location.